buresjan/meshgen/README.md

 Watertightness note: Splitting assumes robust slicing of a closed surface.
 For STL inputs, ensure watertightness for best results; light repairs (normals/winding, small hole filling) are attempted but not guaranteed.

-Performance: Avoids per-voxel Python loops; uses NumPy/Scipy vectorization and `ProcessPoolExecutor` when splitting.
+Performance: Avoids per-voxel Python loops and relies on NumPy/Scipy vectorization; segment voxelization can use a `ProcessPoolExecutor` when `num_processes > 1`.

 ## Troubleshooting